brucetree/Dice-Game/README.md

 ## DICE-GAME
 This Game is made by Vanilla JS
 ### Rules
-This game is designed for two players. press and hold the "roll dice" button to roll the dice.
+1. This game is designed for two players.
+2. Press and hold the "roll dice" button to roll the dice.
-When rolled to the dice 1, points will be cleared.
+3. When rolled to the dice 1, points will be cleared.
-Press HOLD button to accumulate points and switch to the next player.
+4. Press HOLD button to accumulate points and switch to the next player.